Self-Assessment

-The Self-Assessment tool is meant to help you build awareness of the current state of your practice by capturing a snapshot of your current knowledge, skill and judgment.
+The self-Assessment tool is meant to help you build awareness of the current state of your practice by capturing a snapshot of your current knowledge, skill and judgment.
 It consists of two sections:

 The General Professional Obligations Inventory will help you assess your own knowledge, skill and judgment in select competency areas related to professional regulation.
 It incorporates CRPO’s Professional Practice Standards and addresses changes in your practice environment and advances in technology.